dtomvan/dmenu_drun/README.md

 ```
 NOTE: `pacman` commands only work on Arch Linux, find the appropriate commands
 for your distro in your distro's documentation.
 Windows and Mac aren't
-supported, as DMenu doesn't work on those OS's.
+supported, as DMenu doesn't work on those OSes.

 Use dmenu with the "navhistory" patch.
 If you don't know how to do this,
 use my dmenu repo: https://github.com/dtomvan/dmenu